Pahari painting: Origin and area

+The Pahari school, prevalent in the foothills and mountaine region of the Western Himalayan range, is one of the two main forms of Rajput art, the other being the Rajasthan school.
+Rajput art emerged out of the Jain school of Gujarat.
 The Pahari school developed and flourished during the 17th and 19th centuries, in the sub-Himalayan northern India, stretching from Jammu to Garhwal, through Himachal Pradesh.
 Each created stark variations within the genre, ranging from bold intense Basohli Painting, originating from Basohli in Jammu and Kashmir, to the delicate and lyrical Kangra paintings, which became synonymous to the style before other schools of paintings developed, and finally to the poetic and cinematic representations in Garhwali Paintings by Mola Ram.
 The Kangra style reached its pinnacle with paintings of Radha and Krishna, inspired by Jayadeva's Gita Govinda.

 Pahari painting grew out of the Mughal painting, though this was patronized mostly by the Rajput kings who ruled many parts of the region, and gave birth to a new idiom in Indian painting.
+Portraiture of Pahari rulers arose in the first quarter of the 17th century, with the first known Pahari ruler whose portrait is known is that of Raja Jagat Singh Pathania of Nurpur, with the art of portraiture then expanding to the neighbouring polities of Mandi, Basohli, Guler, and Chamba.
+The portraits from Basohli are highly idealized and stylized.
+Canonical lakshanas set the likenesses for the rulers.
 Some local antecedents have also been suggested, as a vivid Kashmiri tradition of mural paintings flourished between the 9th and 17th centuries, as seen in the murals of Alchi Monastery or Tsaparang.
+The most intimate Pahari portraitures of rulers are those of Raja Balwant Singh of Jasrota, Raja Sidh Sen and Raja Shamsher Sen of Mandi, and Raja Chattar Singh of Chamba.
+The only Pahari ruler whose portraiture shows them throughout their life stages is Raja Udai Singh of Chamba, from his early life to later years.